We are affiliated with https://allstarseniorbenefits.com

 While passive physical therapy once consisted solely of the therapists manipulating the patient’s arms and legs in an effort to increase circulation and retain muscle tone, today therapists can use electrodes to stimulate the patient’s muscles and give them an optimal workout.
 This technology is called functional neuromuscular stimulation (FNS).
 FNS stimulates the intact peripheral nerves so that the paralyzed muscles will contract.
 One of the things I learned about teaching quadriplegia patients is they must get relief from sitting in a chair or wheelchair too long because of pressure ulcers.
 When pressure ulcers are allowed to continue they can be difficult to heal especially if you are quadriplegic.
 Pressure ulcers cause all kinds of problems as mentioned above, even to a healthy person.
 I have a list of a full page of symptoms that can start if I person does not move as much as their condition allows.
 Obviously, a quad patient will be limited but there are machines nowadays in some rehab centers that actually support the patient in a standing position and assists or moves their limbs.
 I heard that is Christopher Reeve was doing.

 The contractions are stimulated using either electrodes that have been placed on the skin or that have been implanted.
 With FNS, the patient may ride a stationary bicycle to improve muscle and cardiac function and prevent the muscles from atrophying.
-An implantable FNS system has been used to help people with some types of spinal injury regain use of their hands.
+An implantable FNS system has been used to help people with some types of spinal injury regain the use of their hands.

-Other forms of treatments for quadriplegia are still in the experimental stage.
+Other forms of treatment for quadriplegia are still in the experimental stage.
 Many clinical trials of new treatment options are run every year.
 I hope the life expectancy for quadriplegia patients improves.
 If you or a loved one suffers from quadriplegia, you may want to consider one of these trials.
 Ask your doctor to help you find a suitable trial.

 I know that further research continues.
 I hope a breakthrough comes soon to help those affected by quadriplegia.
 I know most people have a fire in their belly to regain their well being.
 I also know sometimes people lose hope.
 My hope for all people is that either through stem cell research or another type of therapy becomes available quickly.
-Most people may think that there is not life insurance for quadriplegics but there is.
+Most people may think that there is no life insurance for quadriplegics but there is.
 My name is Mitch Winstead from Advanced Mutual Group.
 Call today for your “no pressure” quote for burial insurance.
 Our website is http://advancedmutualgroup.com.
 Our toll-free number is 866-598-8170 or 910-452-1922.
-If you would like to email us, please click here firstname.lastname@example.org We have a Facebook page at http://www.facebook.com/medsuppguru Thanks for reading.
+If you would like to email us, please click here email@example.com We have a Facebook page at http://www.facebook.com/medsuppguru Thanks for reading.